Snowflake Data Cloud Cost Risks

 Let’s show you how easy it is to set up your Snowflake cost guardrails so your costs don’t go beyond what you expect.

-I recommend either hiring a full or part-time Snowflake administrator focused on cost optimization and database organization or using our Snowflake Cost Optimization Tool – Snoptimizer.
+We recommend either hiring a full or part-time Snowflake administrator focused on cost optimization and database organization or using our Snowflake Cost Optimization Tool – Snoptimizer.
 Snoptimizer automates setting up resource monitors on your Snowflake account for each warehouse and tons of other cost optimizations and controls on your Snowflake Account.
-Let’s dig into the ONLY true Snowflake Cost Risk Guardrails you have had for a while, Resource Monitors.
+Let’s dig into the only true Snowflake Cost Risk Guardrails you have had for a while, Resource Monitors.

 Resource Monitors – Your Snowflake Data Cloud Cost Guardrails